What is the Disavow Tool? SEO Guide for Beginners

 Learn what Google's Disavow Tool is, when you should use it, and how to properly disavow toxic backlinks that hurt your rankings.

 The Disavow Tool is a feature in Google Search Console that lets you tell Google to ignore specific backlinks when evaluating your website.
-You upload a text file listing the links or domains you want disavowed, and Google essentially pretends those links do not exist when calculating your rankings.
+You upload a text file listing the links or domains you want disavowed, and Google treats those links as if they do not exist when assessing your site.
 It is a last-resort tool designed to combat toxic backlinks that you cannot get removed through direct outreach.
+Google describes it as an advanced feature that should only be used with caution, warning that if used incorrectly it can potentially harm your site's performance in Google Search results.

 Why the Disavow Tool Matters for SEO